getpatchwork/patchwork/docs/development/releasing.rst

 Supported Versions
 ------------------

-Typically all development should occur on ``master``.
+Typically all development should occur on ``main``.
 While we will backport bugfixes and security updates, we will not backport any new features.
 This is to ensure stability for users of these versions of Patchwork.